Different-Strokes-Calgary/website/pages/index.md

 All members must register using the registration [form](https://form.jotform.com/222410666444250).

 - An annual pass for $350 (includes Swim AB registration, GST).
 This pass covers from September through August.
 - Drop-in blocks of 10 for $141 (includes Swim AB, GST).
-Swimmers using the drop in fee structure will receive emails from the the club when their balance falls below $20.
 10 passes must be used within 12 months of purchase.
 Subsequent passes in the same season will be just $100.
 - For students in the current academic year starting September, with a valid Student ID, there is a 50% discount on the annual fee.
 The Swim Alberta fee remains full price, since that is set by Swim Alberta.
 Purchase price for